RalphDesmangles/sccmhunter/admin.md

 ```
 # backup
 ### Description
-Backups the existing built-in CMPivot script.
-Required prior to any manipulation of the CMPivot script.
+Performs a back up of the existing built-in CMPivot script.
+Required prior to any manipulation of the CMPivot script. **Note: This is still a beta feature and not recommended to be used in production.**

 ### Usage
 ### Example